Wellington Regional Trails

 About the trail

 Transient is the main trail line through Waimapihi Reserve.
-It provides an important connection between Aro Valley and various other trails in the park including the more southern trails in Te Kopahou Reserve.
+It provides an important connection between Aro Valley and various other trails in the park, including the more southern trails in Te Kopahou Reserve.

-The trail is two-way and shared by pedestraians and bikes up to the Karepa Street Connector.
+The trail is two-way and shared by pedestrians and bikes up to the Karepa Street Connector.
 After that, bikes can only go uphill to Highbury Fling, but walkers can still go both ways.
 Downhill mountain bikers should use Ikigai.

 Transient gradually climbs through native bush and across bridges and boardwalks.